prebid/prebid-server-java/docs/config-app.md

 - `analytics.pubstack.buffers.count` - threshold in events count for buffer to send events
 - `analytics.pubstack.buffers.report-ttl-ms` - max period between two reports.

+For the `greenbids` analytics adapter
+- `analytics.greenbids.enabled` - if equals to `true` the Greenbids analytics module will be enabled.
+Default value is `false`.
+- `analytics.greenbids.analytics-server-version` - a server version to add to the event
+- `analytics.greenbids.analytics-server` - url for reporting events
+- `analytics.greenbids.timeout-ms` - timeout in milliseconds for report requests.
+- `analytics.greenbids.exploratory-sampling-split` - a sampling rate for report requests
+- `analytics.greenbids.default-sampling-rate` - a default sampling rate for report requests

+For the `agma` analytics adapter
+- `analytics.agma.enabled` - if equals to `true` the Agma analytics module will be enabled.
+Default value is `false`.
+- `analytics.agma.endpoint.url` - url for reporting events
+- `analytics.agma.endpoint.timeout-ms` - timeout in milliseconds for report requests.
+- `analytics.agma.endpoint.gzip` - if equals to `true` the Agma analytics module enables gzip encoding.
+Default value is `false`.
+- `analytics.agma.buffers.size-bytes` - threshold in bytes for buffer to send events.
+- `analytics.agma.buffers.count` - threshold in events count for buffer to send events.
+- `analytics.agma.buffers.timeout-ms` - max period between two reports.
+- `analytics.agma.accounts[].code` - an account code to send with an event
+- `analytics.agma.accounts[].publisher-id` - a publisher id to match an event to send
+- `analytics.agma.accounts[].site-app-id` - a site or app id to match an event to send

 ## Debugging
 - `debug.override-token` - special string token for overriding Prebid Server account and/or adapter debug information presence in the auction response.

 To override (force enable) account and/or bidder adapter debug setting, a client must include `x-pbs-debug-override` HTTP header in the auction call containing same token as in the `debug.override-token` property.
 This will make Prebid Server ignore account `auction.debug-allow` and/or `adapters.<BIDDER_NAME>.debug.allow` properties.

+## Privacy Sandbox
+- `auction.privacysandbox.topicsdomain` - the list of Sec-Browsing-Topics for the Privacy Sandbox

+## AMP
+- `amp.custom-targeting` - a list of bidders that support custom targeting

+## Hooks
+- `hooks.host-execution-plan` - a host execution plan for modules
+- `hooks.default-account-execution-plan` - a default account execution plan

+## Price Floors Debug
+- `price-floors.enabled` - enables price floors for account if true.
+Defaults to true.
+- `price-floors.min-max-age-sec` - a price floors fetch data time to live in cache.
+- `price-floors.min-period-sec` - a refresh period for fetching price floors data.
+- `price-floors.min-timeout-ms` - a min timeout in ms for fetching price floors data.
+- `price-floors.max-timeout-ms` - a max timeout in ms for fetching price floors data.